Ian Happ Player Props: Cubs vs. Rays

 Ian Happ At The Plate

-- Happ leads Chicago with an OBP of .390 this season while batting .273 with 37 walks and 17 runs scored.

-- Among the qualified hitters in baseball, he ranks 52nd in batting average, 15th in on-base percentage, and 94th in slugging.
+- Among the qualified batters in MLB action, he ranks 45th in batting average, 11th in on-base percentage, and 92nd in slugging.

-- In 25.0% of his games this year, Happ has had at least one RBI.
-He's picked up more than one in 9.6% and driven in three or more of his team's runs in three contests.
+- Happ has had at least one RBI in 24.5% of his games this year (13 of 53), with more than one RBI five times (9.4%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.